 (b) Confirmation of the services being provided to the customer by the company, and the rate for each service.
 If the service is provided under a banded rate schedule, the current rate, including the minimum and maximum at which the customer's rate may be shifted; and

-(c) If the application is for local exchange service, the LEC must either provide information required in WAC 480-120-251 (6)(a) through (f) or must inform the customer that additional information pertaining to local exchange service may be found in the consumer information guide of the local telephone directory as required in WAC 480-120-251.
+(c) If the application is for local exchange service, the LEC must either provide the following information or inform the customer that it may be found on the company’s website:

+i.
+Process for establishing credit and determining the need and amount for deposits;

+ii.
+Procedure by which a bill becomes delinquent;

+iii.
+Steps that must be taken by the company to disconnect service;

+iv.
+Washington Telephone Assistance Program (WTAP);

+v.
+Federal enhanced tribal lifeline program, if applicable; and

+vi.
+Right of the customer to pursue any dispute with the company, including the appropriate procedures within the company and then to the commission by informal or formal complaint.

 (2) Except for services provided under written contract pursuant to competitive classification, each company must provide each customer a confirming notice, either in writing or, with permission of the customer, electronically, within fifteen days of initiating a material change in service which results in the addition of a service, a change from one rate schedule to another, or a change in terms or conditions of an existing service.
 The confirming notice must provide at a minimum, the following information in clear and conspicuous language: